Selected Offering Exemptions

 Click here to view and download this easy to navigate PDF identifying some of the requirements, limitations, and advantages of a few federal exemptions available to small businesses raising capital.

-Please note that the information below is informative only in nature, is subject to change, and shall not be construed as offering legal advice in any way.
+Please note that the information below is only informative in nature, is subject to change, and shall not be construed as offering legal advice in any way.
 You are solely responsible for your use of the information below.
 Please consult with an attorney for specific application of any exemption.

 Determining the most suitable exemption will depend on the particular needs of your business and the structure of your offering.
 (Note, that each and every time your company conducts a raise, the securities must qualify for an exemption or be registered under federal and state law.)
 A few factors to consider include: how much money you’re looking to raise, what type of investors you wish to reach, and how you plan to conduct your offering.
-A more detailed explanation of the basic breakdown covered in the attached chart follows, and is separated by a few of the critical distinguishing factors.
+A more detailed explanation of the basic breakdown covered in the chart above follows, and is separated by a few of the critical distinguishing factors.

 Note, the exemptions discussed below and in the chart exempt issuers from the registration requirements of the Securities Act of 1933 (the “Securities Act”); however, issuers are still subject to other provisions of the Securities Act, such as the antifraud provisions.

 Although not exhaustive, this chart provides an overview of some of the more popular federal registration exemptions available to issuers.
 Regulation A (“Reg A”) allows small and medium-sized companies to raise large amounts of capital without the burden of full Securities and Exchange Commission (“SEC”) registration.
 Considered a “mini-IPO,” Reg A essentially exempts public offerings conducted by private companies.
 Reg A, referred to as Regulation A+ (“Reg A+”) after the amendments mandated by Title IV of the JOBS Act, provides for two tiers of offerings, Tier 1 and Tier 2 (collectively, the “Tiers”), each containing different qualification requirements.
+For more information on the Reg A Tiers, read our blog, Regulation A+: Good News for Non-Accredited Investors.

 Regulation D (“Reg D”) provides exemptions for smaller, private offerings.
 Rule 504 of Regulation D, sometimes referred to as the “seed capital exemption,” is favorable for companies conducting their initial funding round(s).
 Rule 506 of Reg D is a safe harbor for the private offering exemption of Section 4(a)(2) of the Securities Act (“§ 4(a)(2)”).
 Rule 506 exempts two types of offerings: Rule 506(b) and Rule 506(c), differentiated primarily by the ability of the issuer to use general solicitation or advertising in a 506(c) offering.
+For more about general solicitation, read our blog, How Lifting the Solicitation Ban Benefits Startups.

 Regulation Crowdfunding (“Reg CF”), adopted pursuant to Title III of the JOBS Act, exempts capital raises conducted through online crowdfunding platforms.
 As well as establishing guidelines for the issuers, Reg CF also regulates the funding portals and broker-dealers that facilitate the crowdfunding offering.
+Check out more of our blogs on crowdfunding here.

 Rule 701 exempts securities granted pursuant to an employee benefit plan or other similar compensatory arrangement.
 This exemption allows private companies to sell securities as compensation to their employees, officers, directors, partners, trustees, consultants, and advisers without the need to file a registration statement with the SEC.

 Note that even though you may qualify for one, or several, of the federal exemptions listed above, you may still be subject to registration under state securities laws (known as “blue sky” laws).
 Likewise, just because a federal exemption may not require certain disclosures or investor verification, for example, a corresponding state law may still require it.
 Therefore, it’s important that you talk to an attorney prior to the start of your raise to determine what exemptions, if any, you can claim under state law.
+To learn more about blue sky laws, read our blog, Why you Need to Consider Blue Sky Laws Before Conducting a Capital Raise.

 Maximum Offering Amount